The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's A Gold Book: Hand And Flowers (F. & S. IV.114) is estimated to be worth between £5,500 and £8,000.
-This lithograph print, created in 1957, is an unsigned artwork and has an auction history of eight total sales since its entry to the market in June 2002.
-The hammer price over the past five years has varied, with an average annual growth rate of 1%.
-The edition size of this artwork is not specified.
+The value of Andy Warhol's A Gold Book: Hand And Flowers (F. & S. IV.114) (unsigned) is estimated to be worth between £5,000 to £7,500.
+This lithograph print from 1957 has an established auction history, having been sold 8 times since its initial sale on 27th June 2002.
+The average annual growth rate of this artwork is not available.
+Over the past five years, the hammer price has varied from £1,562 in March 2017 to £3,182 in October 2018.
+The edition size of this artwork is not available.

 Meaning & Analysis